 How to check passport application status

 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
-Here’s our full Advertising Policy.Traveling, whether for work or pleasure, usually inspires a combination of excitement and apprehension.
+Here’s our full advertising policy: How we make money.Traveling, whether for work or pleasure, usually inspires a combination of excitement and apprehension.
 Most of us look forward to a new adventure, but preparing for that adventure takes some planning, and that’s where the fear comes in — particularly when that trip takes us overseas.
 One of the critical elements of planning is making sure you have a current passport, whether that means applying for a new passport or replacing a lost passport.
 Thankfully, after you’ve applied, checking your passport application status is quick and easy.
 Here’s what you need to know.

 Checking your passport application status onlineThe U.S. Department of State makes it easy to find out your passport application status online.
 You can visit the Online Passport Status System and submit your personal information to locate your application.
 Make sure you have the following information available: